Dress fashionably…in a STEM industry?!

 But for some reason, industries that appeal to women are seen as “less than” by most men.

 High tech cars?
 Sleek.
 High tech skin care?
 Silly.

 Expensive watches?
 Drool worthy.
 Expensive handbags?
 Eye-roll worthy.

 They’ll give us a hard time about our “girly” ways, yet what kind of women do they chase after?
 The well dressed ones with beautiful skin.

-Dressing fashionably is seen as a weakness.
+Dressing fashionably in a STEM industry is seen as a weakness.
 That you’re “too girly” to be taken seriously.

 So how do you get around that?

 Which means you have to know how they think.